-You have to ask yourself: ‘How did the producers let the series come to this?’
+You must ask yourself: How did the producers let the series come to this?

-He pushed the films in this direction with his portrayal of 007 that always lacked substance but had hammy impersonations of Roger Moore in abundance.
+He pushed the films in this direction with his portrayal of 007.
+Brosnan always lacked substance but had hammy impersonations of Roger Moore in abundance.

 The pre-titles sequence sets the tone for the rest of the film.
-Bond can do a lot of things, but surfing gigantic waves like a world champion seems a step too far, even if Sir Roge did show glimpses of it in A View to a Kill.
+Bond can do many things, but surfing gigantic waves like a world champion seems a step too far, even if Sir Roge did show glimpses of it in A View to a Kill.

-David Arnold's policy of cramming every instrument into a track until it's just noise is thrown into the mix too.
+David Arnold's policy of cramming every instrument into a track until it's just noise is thrown into the mix, too.
 His 'techno' didn't sound the best in 2002, and time has not been kind to it.
 He also had a terrible habit of overusing the Bond theme.

 Anything she's released post-1998 has been garbage.
 Oh, what could have been: an insight into the broken mind of Bond, abandoned by his country and wrecked with PTSD.

 Bond meets with M, and once again, Brosnan's acting (and I use that term loosely) is brutally exposed:

-"What da hell is dis all abauuhht?"
+"What da hell is dis hall abauuhht?"

-There is nothing positive about Lee Tamahori's directing: slow-mo, fast-mo, unnecessary close-ups, and woeful CGI that would look more at home in an early-90s Sonic the Hedgehog game.
+There is nothing positive about Lee Tamahori's directing.
+Slow-mo, fast-mo, unnecessary close-ups and woeful CGI looks more at home in an early-90s Sonic the Hedgehog game.

-Colin Salmon turns out his usual dull performance — god knows why anyone wanted him as Bond.
+Colin Salmon turns out his usual dull performance.
+God knows why anyone wanted him as Bond.
 The less said about John Cleese, the better.
 Cleese should not have been allowed anywhere near a Bond film.

-Just when you think you've seen and heard the last of Madonna: she pops up again with a hideous remix of her title song over the end credits.
+Just when you think you've seen and heard the last of Madonna, she pops up again with a hideous remix of her title song over the end credits.